UK Expat Tax Services:

 Yes — typically by submitting form P85 or a self-assessment tax return.
 This helps HMRC update your residency status and check whether any tax refund is due.

 You cannot subscribe to or contribute to an ISA once non-resident, but existing ISAs can remain open.
-Your country of residence may tax ISA income — get UK expat tax advice to tax optimise your investment income.
+Your country of residence may tax ISA income.

 Non-residents are liable for UK CGT on UK residential property disposals.
-The calculation and reporting requirements differ from residents and therefore UK expat tax advice is recommended to calculate gains, reliefs and reporting obligations.
+The calculation and reporting requirements differ from residents.

 Scroll to Top